Pour-Over Will

 Pour-Over Will Legal Requirements

-The pour-over will must be executed with the same formalities required for any will under the applicable state probate code, which typically includes the testator's signature in the presence of at least two disinterested witnesses as mandated by the Uniform Probate Code Section 2-502.
+The pour-over will must be executed with the same formalities required for any will under the applicable state probate code, which typically includes the testator's signature in the presence of at least two disinterested witnesses as mandated by Uniform Probate Code Section 2-502.

 The Uniform Testamentary Additions to Trusts Act (UTATA) must be adopted in the testator's state for the pour-over provision to be valid, though nearly all states have enacted some version of this statute to permit testamentary transfers to inter vivos trusts.